By Denise LaBarre

 I found a cool stainless steel spork that’s way better than bamboo sporks – which eventually get moldy.
 This one has sharp tines + a deep bowl that is great for soup; it’s easy to clean and looks cool.
 It makes a great consciousness-raising gift for friends who will bother to carry and use it.
 Google: Norpro spork.

-It takes a little extra time to lean my spork and some extra time to take my boxes, plastic, and glass to the recycling center.
+It takes a little extra time to clean my spork and some extra time to take my boxes, plastic, and glass to the recycling center.
 But it’s time invested in healing my over-consumptive footprint on the planet.

 6. Take baby steps – The best way to shift habits is by taking small steps, consistently over time and build on them consciously.
 It took billions of auto trips adding carbon monoxide to our air; billions of tossed-away plastic pens, bags and utensils to create the huge trash gyres in our oceans; and it will take billions of conscious decisions to reduce, reuse and recycle to heal the damage we’ve done.
 But we can do it!
 Just as our fingers heal from a cut, the earth can heal from the damage we’ve caused.